andresvcc/thymio_2_plus/README.md

 Thymio platform
 ===============

-# Welcome to the Thymio Platform Turborepo!
+# Welcome to the Thymio2+ Turborepo!

 The Thymio_2_plus is an open-source project that provides a comprehensive suite of software tools and libraries for the Thymio robot.
 This Turborepo serves as a central hub for managing and organizing the various packages, applications, and utilities that make up the Thymio Platform.